-Additionally, the class asserts that Defendants’ actions in ignoring or denying their requests for religious exemptions violates the Religious Freedom Restoration Act (RFRA) The Plaintiffs also assert violations of the Emergency Use Authorization (EUA) in that, despite misreporting by the media, there remains no fully FDA approved Covid vaccine on the market.
+Additionally, the class asserts that Defendants’ actions, in ignoring or denying their requests for religious exemptions, violates the Religious Freedom Restoration Act (RFRA).
+The Plaintiffs also assert violations of the Emergency Use Authorization (EUA), in that, despite misreporting by the media, there remains no fully FDA approved COVID-19 vaccine on the market.
 As such, the Plaintiffs have a right to refuse the shots that are, at this point, still experimental in nature.
-The DOD is not following their own directive that states that they will only administer fully licensed and approved FDA vaccines; however, since there are none that exist, they are administering EUA products.
+The DOD is not following their own directive that states they will only administer fully licensed and approved FDA vaccines; since there are none that exist, they are administering EUA products.

 John Doe #1-#14, Jane Doe #1-2, et al v.
 Austin, et al, 3:21-cv-01211-TKW-HTC

 Oct.
 08, 2021U.S.
 District Court, Northern District Florida

-The Complaint alleges the DOD and FDA violated the APA in that DOD's vaccine mandate modified or partially repealed existing DOD guidance without the required notice and comment period, and in that FDA's approval of Pfizer/BioNTech Comirnaty vaccine was done in record time for the purpose of unconstitutional vaccine mandates rather than on findings that the vaccine meets statutory requirements or that the vaccine has demonstrated long-term safety, efficacy, or public health benefits.
+The Complaint alleges the DOD and FDA violated the APA in that the DOD's vaccine mandate modified, or partially repealed existing DOD guidance, without the required notice and comment period, and that the FDA's approval of the Pfizer/BioNTech Comirnaty vaccine was done in record time for the purpose of unconstitutional vaccine mandates, rather than on findings that the vaccine meets statutory requirements, or that the vaccine has demonstrated long-term safety, efficacy, or public health benefits.

 PA Informed Consent Advocates, Inc. v.
 University of Pennsylvania Health System et al., No. 5:21-cv-04415

 Oct.
 07, 2021U.S.
 District Court for the Eastern District of Pennsylvania

 On October 7, 2021, Plaintiffs PA Informed Consent Advocates, Inc. (PICA), comprised of medical professionals, filed suit against University of Pennsylvania Health System (UPHS).
 PICA alleges that its members hold beliefs contrary to Defendant’s recent orders, and are under direct threat of termination because they have opted to refuse the mandated vaccinations and because they have refused to disclose their vaccination status.
 PICA asserts that the act of non-compliance of the vaccine mandates, be it for sincerely held religious reasons or more personal reasons, holds the intent, weight, and social effect of partisan political speech, because the Covid-19 vaccines are now completely politicized by the federal government.
 PICA asserts the UPHS action as a direct violations of the 1st and 14th Amendments of the U.S. Constitution and of the Commonwealth of Pennsylvania.
 Plaintiffs allege that the Defendants, University of Pennsylvania Health System (UPHS), Scott Ketcham, and Xavier Becerra have conspired to violate the First Amendment, compelling individuals to participate in political speech, and conspired to violate their Fourteenth Amendment rights.
 They accuse UPHS of being a state actor dutifully implementing the governments political agenda.
 Plaintiffs argue violations of Fourteenth Amendment rights to privacy and bodily autonomy by being forced to either take the shot, reveal their vaccine status or lose their livelihood.
 UPHS has attempted to and continued to harass, embarrass, and shame unvaccinated employees.
 Following its threat to penalize those who are unvaccinated, UPHS has formally terminated the contracts of a number of Plaintiff’s members.
 Plaintiffs note that UPHS already had in place standard vaccine exemption review policies which were recently made far more restrictive for COVID-19 vaccines using overly subjective methods “by leadership … wholly unqualified by any objective measure to make such a determination,” leading to inconsistently approve religious exemptions for employees it deemed as more valuable.
 Plaintiffs seek declaratory and injunctive relief and compensatory damages with the suit.